 When water is loose in your home, you need a crew that can actually reach you quickly, because a water emergency is local and time-critical.
 Our Fort Lauderdale restoration directory lists vetted, IICRC-certified professionals serving Fort Lauderdale and the surrounding Broward County area, from Pompano Beach to Hollywood.
 Nearby communities we also cover include Pompano Beach, Hollywood, Plantation.
 Prioritize a company with genuine round-the-clock dispatch over a bigger name that cannot get to you fast.

-The single most important credential is IICRC certification, the recognized standard for water restoration technicians.
+Start your vetting with one thing: IICRC certification, the industry standard for water restoration work.
 Beyond that, confirm the company is licensed in Florida and carries liability insurance, offers real 24/7 emergency response, provides a clear written and itemized estimate, and has verifiable reviews from actual Broward County customers.
 Be cautious of any contractor who pressures you to sign before inspecting the damage, or who cannot explain their drying plan in plain language.
 A trustworthy Fort Lauderdale pro will happily walk you through their moisture readings and the equipment they intend to use, because transparency is a hallmark of quality restoration work.
 After major Fort Lauderdale weather events, out-of-town storm chasers appear quickly, so verifying local credentials protects you.

 Prices in Fort Lauderdale track the same drivers as everywhere: the category and contamination of the water, how long it sat before extraction, the materials affected, and the size of the affected area.
 Local Florida labor rates and the tropical climate both feed into drying time, which feeds into the bill.
 The biggest cost lever you actually control is speed, since every hour water spreads, more material has to be removed and replaced rather than simply dried.
 For full national ranges by water category and room size, see our water damage restoration cost guide.

-A standard Florida homeowners policy generally covers sudden and accidental water damage, such as a burst pipe or an appliance that fails without warning, and generally excludes gradual leaks and any water that enters from outside during a storm.
+Coverage in Florida usually turns on one question: was the damage sudden and accidental, or gradual and preventable?
+The first is generally covered, the second generally is not, and floodwater from outside is excluded entirely.
 That outside-water exclusion matters a lot in Fort Lauderdale, given the local risk of hurricanes, so many homeowners here carry separate flood insurance on top of their standard policy.
 To protect any claim, photograph and video everything before it is moved, keep damaged items until an adjuster approves disposal, and get a written estimate from an IICRC-certified contractor.
 Our homeowners insurance and water damage guide spells out exactly where insurers draw the line, and the Florida statewide guide covers the bigger regional picture.

 Common questions